 Picking the Right Hardware and Software

-In my years of consulting for insurance agents, cost was always the biggest impediment to improving infrastructure.
+In my years of consulting for insurance agents, the cost was always the biggest impediment to improving infrastructure.
 It is also the easiest to overcome.
-If you take a look at how much revenue these systems generate for your agency, it is eye opening.
+If you take a look at how much revenue these systems generate for your agency, it is eye-opening.
 To determine the daily value of your infrastructure, take your yearly revenue, divide it by the number of computers on your network, and then divide that by 365.
 That number represents how much each computer generates for your business day in and day out.
-When you take in account that the average lifespan (and depreciation period) for a computer is five years, the long term value of a well-functioning machine is clear.
+When you take in account that the average lifespan (and depreciation period) for a computer is five years, the long-term value of a well-functioning machine is clear.

 Today’s machines are less expensive than ever.
 When you realize that each computer represents hundreds of dollars a day of income, choosing to upgrade is worth the investment.